eslint-community/eslint-plugin-eslint-plugin/docs/rules/consistent-output.md

 ```

+## Options

+This rule takes an optional string enum option with one of the following values:

+* `"consistent"` - (default) if any invalid test cases have output assertions, then all invalid test cases must have output assertions
+* `"always"` - always require invalid test cases to have output assertions

 ## When Not To Use It

 If you're not writing fixable rules, or you want to write test cases without output assertions, do not enable this rule.